Enquiries about Q methodology

 Please read this before sending me enquiries about Q methodology.

-- I’m available for consultancy about Q methodology and to deliver courses and workshops (also online, also in Spanish).
+- I’m available for consultancy and collaboration about Q methodology, and to deliver courses and workshops (also online, also in Spanish).
 You can see sample teaching material here.
-If you wish to discuss any of these, please send me an enquiry.
+If you wish to discuss any of these and the fees, please send me an enquiry.

 - For other (free) enquiries, please note that, given the large volume of generic enquiries I receive, regrettably I can only attend those about the following two themes: